Animal Adoption Program

 The Kent County Animal Shelter (KCAS) offers low cost euthanasia for pets.
 This service is a drop-off service only.
 Pet owners are not able to be in the room during the procedure.
 KCAS uses the most humane method of euthanasia currently available and the cost is $40 per pet.
 Please call 616-632-7300 to set an appointment.

-When owned or owner surrendered animals enter a shelter environment, they tend to experience more stress than stray animals due to drastic changes in environment and losing the comfort of familiarity.
-We recommend that you attempt to rehome your cat at one of our local animal welfare organizations.
+When animals are transferred from the home to the shelter, they tend to experience more stress than stray animals due to drastic changes in environment and losing the comfort of familiarity.
+We recommend that you attempt to rehome your pet with friends, family, colleagues, through neighborhood apps, or other rehoming services.
 The shelter must be considered the very last option and not a drop off point for pets.
 In order to serve owned animals better, they are accepted on an appointment basis to allow time and secure a place for the least amount of stress possible.
-Surrendering your pet is a permanent decision.
-Please take time to consider your decision before surrendering your pet.
-Call 616-632-7300 to schedule an appointment.
+Please take time to consider this, as transferring your pet to our care is a permanent decision.
+Call 616.632.7300 to schedule an appointment.

 If a person wakes up in a room with a bat, or if a child has been unsupervised in a room where a bat has been discovered, that bat should be tested for rabies.
 Please bring the intact bat to Kent County Animal Shelter.
 If the animal is dead, keep it cool but do not freeze it.
 We also consider testing additional animals if they have bit a person, including woodchucks, foxes, and raccoons.
 Please contact us at 616-632-7300 to discuss a bite from one of these animals.